cvetan1234/ProjectLagersystem/README.md

 The program imports structured data from a text file, validates and stores the data using object-oriented C++ classes, displays the resulting customers, product catalog, and inventory and exports the processed data to a new file.

-This project was originally developed as a university programming project for Ostbayerische Technische Hochschule Amberg-Weiden (OTH Amberg-Weiden).
+This project was originally developed as part of the Programming for AI 2 (C/C++) module at Ostbayerische Technische Hochschule Amberg-Weiden (OTH Amberg-Weiden).

 ## Features